Remote Control for programmable displays by MKT Systemtechnik

 For remote control via RS-232, use the bitrate from the popup message (see previous chapter), 8 data bits, no parity, 1 stopbit, no handshake.

-For remote control via Ethernet / TELNET, use the IP address and TCP port number configured in the terminal's network setup (something like 192.168.0.100; the default TELNET port is 23).
+For remote control via Ethernet / TELNET, use the IP address and TCP port number configured in the device's network setup (something like 192.168.0.100; the default TELNET port is 23).

-Characters sent from the terminal program (like the CAN-tester) to the remotely controlled device use, to keep things simple, the keyboard codes used by MKT's own keyboard driver.
+Characters sent from the terminal program (like the CAN-tester) to the remotely controlled device use the same keyboard codes as MKT's own keyboard driver.
 These are the same codes as returned by the 'kc'-function, listed in this table .

 <To Be Continued>